DSLJDI/NIST16-data-set-deduplication/README.md

 ## Cite

-You can visit the NIST16 official website[OpenMFC (nist.gov)](https://mfc.nist.gov/) to download the original data set.
+You can visit the NIST16 official website [OpenMFC (nist.gov)](https://mfc.nist.gov/) to download the original data set.